 - 10.1 Any disputes arising under this Agreement shall be dealt with through the following steps: - 10.1.1 The parties shall raise the matter with the other through the Committee and attempt to resolve the issue by negotiation.
-This may be by way of internal mediation through the Committee and a written record made of the issue and outcome or alternatively, the aggrieved party shall raise the matter with the other party through formal written communication and attempt to resolve the issue. - 10.1.2 Should the Committee be unable to resolve the issue, the matter will be referred to the Executive Management Team. - 10.1.3 If the issue remains unresolved then the matter may be referred to the Commission for conciliation; and - 10.1.4 If conciliation does not resolve the matter then the parties will place it before the Commission for arbitration.
+This may be by way of internal mediation through the Committee and a written record made of the issue and outcome or alternatively, the aggrieved party shall raise the matter with the other party through formal written communication and attempt to resolve the issue.
+This will need to be done within a reasonable period which is considered to be no more than 20 working days. - 10.1.2 Should the Committee be unable to resolve the issue, the matter will be referred to the Executive Management Team.
+The Executive Management Team will need to respond to the issue no more than 15 working days. - 10.1.3 If the issue remains unresolved then the matter may be referred to the Commission for conciliation within 10 working days of it being received from the Executive Management Team; and - 10.1.4 If conciliation does not resolve the matter then the parties will place it before the Commission for arbitration within the Commissions time frame.